 D’Arnaud had another difficult season.
 He opened it on the 60-day disabled list after having surgery to repair a partially torn thumb ligament during spring training.
 D’Arnaud’s return from injury apparently became the precondition for the Pirates finally releasing the clearly washed-up John McDonald, as they were reluctant to have too few shortstops available.
 He returned in May, but missed several weeks in July due to a wrist injury and also was hampered by a hip flexor.
 When he was able to play, he mostly struggled at the plate.
 It’s hard to say how much his hitting was affected by the injuries, especially considering that hand and wrist injuries can affect a hitter for long after he returns to play.
 In the field, d’Arnaud played mostly short, but he also saw time at second and a little in the outfield.
 He did not get a September callup.

 The 2013 season was another step back for d’Arnaud, both health- and performance-wise, although it’s possible the former played a large role in the latter.
-Regardless, he’ll open 2014 at age 27 and he has yet to perform well above high A. It’s unclear whether the Pirates will have as much of a roster crunch in the off-season as they’ve had in other recent years, but he should be a leading candidate to come off the roster.
-He does, however, have one option remaining.
+Regardless, he’ll open 2014 at age 27 and he has yet to perform well above high A. The Pirates designated him for assignment when they claimed Brent Morel and d’Arnaud cleared waivers.
+After removing him from the roster, they played him in center during minor league exhibitions, so he’ll evidently return to Indianapolis as a utility player.

 |2013: Major League Minimum